 Tokens are sold at a predetermined price with per-wallet limits to prevent whale domination.

-How it works: The project sets a token price (e.g., $0.10 per token) and a maximum purchase per wallet (e.g., 10,000 tokens).
+The project sets a token price (e.g., $0.10 per token) and a maximum purchase per wallet (e.g., 10,000 tokens).
 Participants deposit funds and receive tokens at the fixed rate until the supply is exhausted or the sale window closes.

-When to use: When you have high confidence in the correct price and want simplicity.
+Use when you have high confidence in the correct price and want simplicity.
 Overflow model is preferable to first-come-first-serve.
+Implementations include standard ICO contracts and custom sale contracts with cap logic.

 Streaming and Vesting Launches